EWaterman/EWaterman.github.io/_posts/Ch8/0008-05-01-copyright.md

 [Bound By Law?](http://www.thepublicdomain.org/wp-content/uploads/2009/04/bound-by-law-duke-edition.pdf) (comic, PDF) - Keith Aoki, James Boyle, Jennifer Jenkins

 <hr><br>
-Mandatory disclaimer number two: **I'm not a copyright lawyer!** Also, the rules I'm stating are for US and Canada.
+Mandatory disclaimer number two: **I'm not a copyright lawyer!** Also, the rules I'm stating are for the US and Canada.
 Make sure to check your local laws before you make any decisions.
 When in doubt talk to a professional.

 In the US and Canada, Copyright is free and automatic once a project is created.
 No registration is required.
 What you pay for when you DO register your product is a “filing fee”.
 The government takes your documents and stores them for future use.